“Lo siento señorita. Time is short, and you must listen.”

 I accelerate to the limits of my power and already the Thirst is back in strength.
 I try to grab her, I try to claw her.
 I try to kick and punch her.
 I attack her arm and legs.
 Nothing works.

-This fight has lasted longer than the fight against werewolf.
+This fight has lasted longer than the fight against the werewolf.
 I have completed no less than five quick sequences and am approaching my limits when something odd happens.

 My head lurches, I stumble.
 My mind pops like a soap bubble.
 Every desire to fight evaporates and strength abandons me.
 My arms fall, the blade rolls on the floor.